Arthur7436/UTS-Credo/README.md

 UTS Credo projects

-This is where I will mainly place my practice projects that are not according to the other curriculums that are shown within my other repositories.
-The following things I would like to achieve whilst volunteering at Credo UTS include:
+This is where I will mainly place my practice projects that are not according to the main curriculums that I will be following shown within my Free-Code-Camp repository.
+The following languages/frameworks I would like to achieve whilst volunteering at Credo UTS include:

 + HTML
 + CSS
 + Bootstrap 5